bibleuspro/links/OpenRAM.md

 <p>
 <p>
 <p>
+ SCMOS is not conﬁden-tial and an implementation using it is included, however, itdoes not include many advanced DSM design rules.
+Open-RAM has also been ported to other commercial technologies,but these are not directly included due to licensing issues.

+(PDF) OpenRAM: an open-source memory compiler.
+Available from: https://www.researchgate.net/publication/310628824_OpenRAM_an_open-source_memory_compiler [accessed Oct 02 2018].
 <p>
+ To facilitate user modiﬁcation and technology interoperabil-ity, OpenRAM provides a reference implementation in 45nmFreePDK45 [17] and a fabricable option using the MOSISScalable CMOS (SCMOS) design rules [13].
+FreePDK45uses many design rules found in modern technologies, but isnon-fabricable, while SCMOS enables fabrication of designsusing the MOSIS foundry services.

+(PDF) OpenRAM: an open-source memory compiler.
+Available from: https://www.researchgate.net/publication/310628824_OpenRAM_an_open-source_memory_compiler [accessed Oct 02 2018].
 <p>
 s technology entered the Deep Sub-Micron (DSM) era,memory designs became one of the most challenging parts ofcircuit design due to decreasing static noise margins (SNM),increasing fabrication variability